rmsrosa/random_notes/docs/src/generative/probability_flow.md

 $$
 where the unknown $\{X_t\}_t$ is a scalar or vector valued process, $X_t\in \mathbb{R}^d,$ $d\in\mathbb{R},$ and $\{W_t\}_t$ is a Wiener process with the same dimension as the unknown, with independent components.
 The functions take the form $f:I\times \mathbb{R}^d \rightarrow \mathbb{R}^d$ and $g:I\times\mathbb{R}^d\rightarrow \mathbb{R},$ where $I\subset\mathbb{R}$ is an interval.
 In this case,

-## Probability flow ODE from general Itô diffusion
+## Probability flow ODE for a general Itô diffusion

-## Generalized probability flow SDE from general Itô diffusion
+## Generalized probability flow SDE for a general Itô diffusion

 ## References